 Early successes with data contracts can earn you credibility, attention, and additional budget.
 You won’t always be able to identify the ideal quick-win.
 However, it's essential not to let these quick wins distract you from the long-term strategic goals.

-Pro Tip: Avoid the paradox of quick wins.
-A series of quick wins is not a data strategy but a good start.
+💡Pro Tip: Avoid chasing the paradox of quick wins for too long.
+A series of quick wins is a good start, but it’s not a comprehensive data strategy.

 Key takeaways about data contracts